 How to use a sound map

-We used sound mapping with students with visual impairments as part of a recent sensory review of a nature reserve - the first step was to pick a good spot to stop and sit to do the mapping
+We have successfully used sound mapping with students with visual impairments as part of a sensory review.

 The students said the sound mapping helped them slow down and pay attention to the detail around them, it also helped give them a better sense of the wider place - they could pick up the sounds of a road and a trainline for example which could prove to be useful for navigation